Divisional Round Roundtable Discussions: Bengals, overtime, rivalries

 Mahomes-Allen is officially the new Brady-Manning.
 I don’t need to see anything else— Mike Golic Jr (@mikegolicjr) January 24, 2022

-Mahomes has followed a similar path to Brady, sitting his first season and starting after that so for reference this will be looking at the 2001-2004 seasons for Brady.
-Payton Manning started his career in 1998, but for the same comparison will look at his 2001-2004 seasons.
+Mahomes has followed a similar path to Brady, sitting his first season and starting afterward.
+For reference, this looks similar to Brady's 2001-2004 seasons.
+Peyton Manning started his career in 1998, but for the same comparison we will look at his 2001-2004 seasons.

 Brady won three Super Bowls (XXXVI, XXXVIII, XXXIX) and missed the playoffs during the 2002 season.
-Manning, missed the playoffs in 2001 and made the AFCCG during the 2003 season, and lost to Brady twice in the playoffs.
+Manning missed the playoffs in 2001, made the AFCCG during the 2003 season and lost to Brady twice in the playoffs.

-Just looking how the two rivalries have started, the comparisons are right there.
-Mahomes-Allen is starting to become the next great NFL quarterback rivalry, and will surely continue in the future.
+Just looking at how the two rivalries have started, the comparisons are obvious.
+Mahomes-Allen is starting to become the next great NFL quarterback rivalry and will surely continue in the future.
 It will be interesting if other young quarterbacks’ rivalries will continue this trend.
 Will Burrow-Herbert be the next Rivers-Roethlisberger?
-Or can that rivalry become something greater than its predecessor.
+Or can that rivalry become something greater than its predecessor?